jvsteiner/flask-in-a-can/README.md

 The helper is set to use a CDN link when config.PRODUCTION == True, and serve from /static otherwise.
 You will need to obtain local copies to work in development mode.

-This project includes templates for registration, signin, password reset, password change, and user profile
+This project includes templates for registration, signin, password reset, password change, and user profile I based it off mattupstate, who owns flask-security-example, and added some other functionality that I commonly use.
+Hope you find it helpful.